Hello World On Windows

 - An account on CircleCI.

-- Either the Free plan (default) or a performance plan.
-If you are running CircleCI Server there are alternative code examples below.
+- Either the Free, Performance, or Scale plan.
+If you are running CircleCI server there are alternative code examples below.

 Overview of the Windows executor